Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

-\begin{theorem}[Anderson \cite{Anderson2005}] Let $n \geq 3$ odd.
-For every choice of asymptotic data $(\Sigma, [\gamma], [g_{(n)}])$, with $\gamma$ Riemannian, there is a unique Lorentzian metric solving Einstein's equations for $\Lambda>0$ in a neighborhood of $\scri$.
+\begin{theorem}[Anderson, Chruściel, Kamiński \cite{Anderson2005,andersonchrusciel05,kaminski21}] Let $n \geq 3$ odd.
+For every choice of asymptotic data $(\Sigma, \gamma, g_{(n)})$, with $\gamma$ Riemannian, there is a unique Lorentzian metric solving Einstein's equations for $\Lambda>0$ in a neighbourhood of $\scri$.
 This problem is well-posed in suitable Sobolev spaces. \end{theorem}